wolf-packs/wolf-botbuilder/README.md

 # Wolf Bot Builder Integration

-This package is designed to enable seemless integration between [Wolf] and [Microsoft Bot Builder SDK v4].
+This package is designed to enable seamless integration between [Wolf] and [Microsoft Bot Builder SDK v4].
 The goal is to allow developers to create dynamic bot conversations flow utilizing the [Microsoft Bot Framework] in a declarative way.
 In order to utilize the Bot Framework to persist state with `TurnContext`, we provide a few convenience functions.

 If you have not already, we encourage you to check out [Wolf] to learn more about what this conversational framework aims to accomplish and the developer experience we are striving to enable.